-5.4 SCHOOLS OUTREACH WORK
+6. SCHOOLS OUTREACH WORK

-There are a wide range of opportunities to help with the Department's substantial outreach work to schools: giving short talks, assisting with laboratory-based workshops for school pupils, helping with open days, visiting schools, acting as a host for residential courses held at Oxford and acting as a MMM or STEM Ambassador (see Section 4 above for more details).
+There are a wide range of opportunities to help with the Department's substantial outreach work to schools: giving short talks, assisting with laboratory-based workshops for school pupils, helping with open days, visiting schools, acting as a student mentor for residential courses held at Oxford, and acting as a MMM, DM, or STEM Ambassador (see Section 8 of this booklet).
 We offer training and support to those interested in developing and delivering outreach activities and we are always looking for enthusiastic volunteers.
-For more details, please contact our Access & Outreach Manager at any time in the year and also look out for emails seeking help with specific outreach events.
+For more details, please contact our Access & Outreach Manager (schools.liaison@materials.ox.ac.uk) at any time in the year and also look out for emails seeking help with specific outreach events.